Dunedin: Post-war developments

+In late January 2024, the Dunedin City Council and Otago Regional Council released a joint draft strategy to expand housing development and industrial land over the next thirty years to accommodate a projected 10% population growth.

 Geography

 The Dunedin City territorial authority has a land area of 3314.8 km2, slightly larger than the American state of Rhode Island or the English county of Cambridgeshire, and a little smaller than Cornwall.
 It was the largest city in land area in New Zealand until the formation of the 5600 km2 Auckland Council on 1 November 2010.
 The Dunedin City Council boundaries since 1989 have extended to Middlemarch in the west, Waikouaiti in the north, the Pacific Ocean in the east and south-east, and the Waipori/Taieri River and the township of Henley in the south-west.

 Dunedin is situated at the head of Otago Harbour, a narrow inlet extending south-westward for some 15 miles.
 The harbour is a recent creation formed by the flooding of two river valleys.
 From the time of its foundation in 1848, the city has spread slowly over the low-lying flats and nearby hills and across the isthmus to the slopes of the Otago Peninsula.